ansible/awx/CONTRIBUTING.md

 ## Things to know prior to submitting code

-- All code submissions are done through pull requests against the `master` branch.
+- All code submissions are done through pull requests against the `devel` branch.
 - If collaborating with someone else on the same branch, please use `--force-with-lease` instead of `--force` when pushing up code.
 This will prevent you from accidentally overwriting commits pushed by someone else.
 For more information, see https://git-scm.com/docs/git-push#git-push---force-with-leaseltrefnamegt

 ## Setting up your development environment